RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: Introduction

 \section{Introduction}

 Virtual 3D environments have become pervasive, supporting a diverse range of applications such as interactive gaming, social networking, and education.
 These immersive spaces enable rich interactions, offering users a sense of presence and spatial exploration previously inaccessible in traditional media \cite{lim_gaming_2006, bowman_information-rich_2003}.
-However, with their increased adoption arises the imperative of ensuring inclusive and equitable access, particularly for blind and low-vision (BLV) users who encounter challenges in spatial understanding, navigation, and object interaction in these environments \cite{white_toward_2008}.

-To address these challenges, prior work proposed tools that modify or supplement visual information using alternative modalities, such as audio descriptions \cite{gonzalez-mora_seeing_2006}, haptic feedback \cite{jansson_haptic_1999, zhao_enabling_2018}, and enhanced visual effects tailored for low vision \cite{zhao_seeingvr_2019}.
+However, with their increased adoption arises the imperative of ensuring inclusive and equitable access, particularly for blind and low-vision (BLV) users who encounter challenges in spatial understanding, navigation, and object interaction in these environments \cite{white_toward_2008}. s To address these challenges, prior work proposed tools that modify or supplement visual information using alternative modalities, such as audio descriptions \cite{gonzalez-mora_seeing_2006}, haptic feedback \cite{jansson_haptic_1999, zhao_enabling_2018}, and enhanced visual effects tailored for low vision \cite{zhao_seeingvr_2019}.
 Systems like SceneWeaver \cite{balasubramanian_enable_2023} offer users greater agency over when and how to consume scene descriptions.
 Commercial platforms have also adopted accessibility features—such as high-contrast display modes and spatial audio—to accommodate BLV players in mainstream video games \cite{bayliss_fortnite_2022, playstation_last_2024}.
 These methods allow BLV users to utilize pre-defined tools to enhance the accessibility of a virtual 3D environment.

 However, current approaches to accessibility share a fundamental limitation: they are predominantly developer-driven and static, such as fixed mappings for color changes or auditory overlays, and may not align with the nuanced and evolving needs of individual users \cite{creed_inclusive_2024}.
 Moreover, they often require users to learn specific control mappings or adjust settings in non-intuitive ways, leading to a steep learning curve while offering limited support for dynamic, context-specific adaptation.